0xadada/0xadada.github.io/_posts/2020-03-15-elasticity-versus-discipline.md

      </figure>
      Furthermore, The only ways to mitigate risk-loading is strict limitations on executive compensation, employee bonuses, and no mergers or acquisitions for at least 10 years.
-These banks should be nationalized.
+These banks should be nationalized, its execs fired and all contracts voided.
+New leadershp will be brought in as reasonably paid public servants.
      <a class="RefBack" href="#ref:note:1"></a>
    </div>
 1. <div id="note:2">